 English is so much more than a subject at school; it is the foundation of how students are going to develop and thrive in the modern world.
 At Amery Hill, we aim to give students a positive experience of English through:

-- speaking skills: preparing them for many difference purposes and for many different audiences
+- speaking skills: preparing them for many different purposes and for many different audiences

-- their reading of the classics, new texts and in all genres
+- their reading of the classics, new texts and all genres

 - the development of their writing in different forms, for a myriad of reasons with specific outcomes.